-The Equity Incentive Plan was previously approved by the Shareholders at the annual and special meeting of the shareholders of the Corporation held on August 27, 2020.
-The following is a description of the material terms and conditions of the Equity Incentive Plan.
+The Equity Incentive Plan was previously approved by the Shareholders at the annual and special meeting of the shareholders of the Corporation held on August 27, 2020 and shareholders will be asked to re-approve the Equity Incentive Plan at the Meeting.
+A summary of the Equity Incentive Plan is available above under the heading "Matters to be acted upon at the Meeting -4.
+Re-Approval of the Equity Incentive Plan".